ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 Knowledge can mean different things to different people.
 For taxi drivers in London, ['The Knowledge'](https://tfl.gov.uk/info-for/taxis-and-private-hire/licensing/learn-the-knowledge-of-london) is the exam that candidates must pass before sitting behind the wheel of one of the famous black cabs and drive quickly through London's complicated road network.
 It typically takes three to four years, and those who pass it have an encyclopedic knowledge of the streets and places of interest.

-Then, in 2005, Google Maps was invented.
+With the advent of GPS, this changed.
 The question is: 'Is still worth it to pass The Knowledge?'

 Consider the following thought experiment: a naive tourist who have never been to London jumps into a cab, and asks for directions to, say, the London Eye.
 You, an experienced taxi driver, know your ways into the City, but more importantly, have the upper hand: his final destination is only 5 minutes away.
 Do you take the oblivious tourist there by the longest and most expensive route?